 Yellow goes with everything, green, blue, black, white, orange, red…

-What yellow does not go well with, is old yellowed book pages, it looked terrible.
+What does yellow does not go with?
+Old yellowed book pages, it looked terrible.

 My hubby looked at it like I did.
 “That really doesn’t look good, why don’t you just paint it black?”

 Oh well, so much for color, black it is.
 My second choice.

 My first choice for something to dangle from my chandelier was glass icicles.
 I had actually bought this chandelier back in September.
 Thinking I’d just wait until Christmas time when icicles are in the stores.

 I did find icicles.
 The beautiful icicles made of glass came 3 to a box and at $8 a box, that just wasn’t going to happen.
 The plastic icicles looked plastic and not in a good way.

 My second choice was to use something laying around the house, something I could recycle and that is how I stumbled on book pages.